Last Year at Marienbad: Influence

-Marienbad was the main inspiration for Karl Lagerfeld's Chanel Spring–Summer 2011 collection, as Coco Chanel designed the costumes for the film.
-Lagerfeld's show was complete with a fountain and a modern replica of the film's famous garden, which he combined with the gardens at Versailles.

-Chanel designer Virginie Viard reused Lagerfeld's idea of basing a collection around the film for 2022's fall Paris Fashion Week.
+Marienbad served as the main inspiration for Karl Lagerfeld's Chanel spring–summer 2011 collection, as Coco Chanel designed the costumes for the film.
+The setting for Lagerfeld's show consisted of a fountain and a modern replica of the film's garden.
+For Chanel's spring–summer 2023 collection, designer Virginie Viard reused Lagerfeld's idea of basing a collection around the film.

-Home video releases
+Home media and restoration

-On 23 June 2009, the Criterion Collection released Last Year at Marienbad in the United States, on both Region 1 DVD and Blu-ray Disc.
+On 23 June 2009, The Criterion Collection released Last Year at Marienbad in the United States, on both Region 1 DVD and Blu-ray.
 Alain Resnais participated in this release, and he insisted it include an unrestored soundtrack in addition to the restored one, saying:

 The Criterion packaging of the film went out of print in March 2013.

-StudioCanal released the film in Europe on Blu-ray and DVD in September 2018, and Kino Lorber released it in the United States in August 2019.
+In July 2018, a restored version of Last Year at Marienbad was selected to be screened in the Venice Classics section of the 75th Venice International Film Festival.
+The restored version was released theatrically in France on 19 September 2018 by Tamasa Distribution, followed by a DVD and Blu-ray release on 25 September by StudioCanal.
+In the United States, it was released on DVD and Blu-ray on 25 August 2019 by Kino Classics.